Fexcraft/States/README.md

 ### Anything else I need to know?
 - _**Ask**, as I have partial memory loss, and already did forget some of things I wanted to write.
-At least I think._
+At least I think so..._
 - Eventually check the Wiki, although it might not be complete yet.

 ### Depencencies
 - [FCL](https://github.com/Fexcraft/FCL) - Fexcraft Common Library
   - Utils & other Common stuff States is making use of.
 - [FSMM](https://github.com/Fexcraft/FSMM) - Fex's Small Money Mod
   - Account & Money (Currency) Management mod, which is in it's latest versions pretty well customisable.